 Painted Clay from Guerrero

-featuring colorful birds, flowers, landscapes and everyday's life scenes, painted clay is one of styles where Nahuatl folk painting can be appreciated.
-Boxes, plates, and animal figurines narrate the Mezcala's stories and costumes.
+colorful birds, flowers, landscapes and everyday town activities.
+Boxes, plates, and animal figurines portray the Mezcala's people stories and costumes.

 Clay Figurines from Tlaquepaque

-He became internationally known for his clay busts and figurines and created a tradition that lasts till today.
-Thanks to Panduro and his family Tlaquepaque is known today for its clay dolls and nativity scenes.
+Pantaleon became internationally known for his clay busts and figurines and created a tradition that lasts till today.
+With their clay effigies and nativity scenes Panduro and his descendants enriched Tlaquepaque's pottery heritage.

 Pottery from Capula

 Capula is a small village in Michoacan state with a pre-Hispanic pottery tradition.
 Clay tableware delicately decorated with flowers and fishes, kitchen plates painted with the town's unique dotting style and most recently clay Catrinas

 Capula's tea set decorated with the traditional flower's pattern.

 Mexican majolica pottery was first made in Puebla in the 16th Century spreading later to Guanajuato and Aguascalientes.
 Nowadays the most recognized Majolica workshops are "Gorky Gonzalez", "Capelo" and "Ceramica Santa Rosa".